 Begin with a deep organizational assessment.

-Before your organization can successfully recruit and retain a diverse candidate pool, its needs to honestly and accurately identify whether diversity is core to its mission, values, and programs.
+Before your organization can successfully recruit and retain a diverse candidate pool, it needs to honestly and accurately identify whether diversity is core to its mission, values, and programs.
 Consider these questions: What is the current status and success of your organization’s diversity, equity, and inclusion efforts?
 Are your leadership and staff diverse?
+Do the values of DEI inform your external and internal programming?
 Why or why not?
 Only by taking the time to assess the current status of your organization’s efforts can you clearly understand the strengths and potential challenges you will encounter – and honestly communicate this to candidates.
 Furthermore, if your assessment reveals opportunities to improve your organization’s efforts, this is the time to outline and pursue the steps necessary to create a true culture of inclusion.
 Which leads to our next point…

 Without an inclusive culture, it will be difficult to recruit a diverse workforce and impossible to retain.